taccho18/c8y-docs/content/users-guide/administration-bundle/audit-logs.md

  - a date range providing a "From" and/or a "To" date,
  - the user.

-To apply a filter, click the **Apply** button next to the respective filter field.
+To apply a filter, click the **Apply** button next to the filter fields.
 To discard filters, click the X icon next to the **Apply** button (only visible if filters are set).